 5.1 Independent Contractor.
-CONTRACTOR shall perform this AGREEMENT as an independent contractor.
-CONTRACTOR and the officers, agents and employees of CONTRACTOR are not, and shall not be deemed, AGENCY employees for any purpose, including workers' compensation.
-CONTRACTOR shall, at its own risk and expense, determine the method and manner by which duties imposed on CONTRACTOR by this AGREEMENT shall be performed; provided however that AGENCY may monitor the work performed by CONTRACTOR.
+CONTRACTOR shall perform its obligations under the AGREEMENT as an independent contractor.
+CONTRACTOR and the officers, agents and employees of CONTRACTOR are not, and shall not be deemed, AGENCY employees for any purpose, including, but not limited to, workers' compensation.
+CONTRACTOR shall, at its own risk and expense, determine the method and manner by which duties imposed on CONTRACTOR by the AGREEMENT shall be performed; provided, however that the AGENCY may monitor the work performed by CONTRACTOR.
 CONTRACTOR shall be entitled to none of the benefits accorded to an AGENCY employee.
-AGENCY shall not deduct or withhold any amounts whatsoever from the compensation paid to CONTRACTOR, including, but not limited to amounts required to be withheld for state and federal taxes.
+The AGENCY shall not deduct or withhold any amounts whatsoever from the compensation paid to CONTRACTOR, including, but not limited to, amounts required to be withheld for state and federal taxes.
 CONTRACTOR alone shall be responsible for all such payments.

 5.2 Specific Performance.
-Because the services to be performed by CONTRACTOR under the terms of this AGREEMENT relate to preservation of the health and safety of persons residing, working, and visiting Napa County and, if not provided in a timely and proper manner could result in immediate hazard to such persons and to the economy of the County as a whole, which cannot be reasonably or adequately compensated in damages in an action of law, in addition to any other rights or remedies which AGENCY may possess, shall be entitled to injunctive and other equitable relief through arbitration under Section 7 herein, to prevent a breach, either major or minor, of this AGREEMENT by CONTRACTOR.
+Because the services to be performed by CONTRACTOR under the terms of the AGREEMENT relate to preservation of the health and safety of persons residing, working, and visiting Napa County and, if not provided in a timely and proper manner, could result in immediate hazard to such persons and to the economy of Napa County as a whole, which cannot be reasonably or adequately compensated in damages in an action of law, in addition to any other rights or remedies which AGENCY may possess, shall be entitled to injunctive and other equitable relief through arbitration under Section 7 herein to prevent a breach of the AGREEMENT by CONTRACTOR.

 5.3 No Waiver.
-The waiver by either party of any breach or violation of any requirement of this AGREEMENT shall not be deemed to be a waiver of any such breach in the future, or of the breach of any other requirement of this AGREEMENT.
+The waiver by either Party of any breach or violation of any requirement of the AGREEMENT shall not be deemed to be a waiver of any such breach in the future, or of the breach of any other requirement of the AGREEMENT.

 5.4 Amendment.
-Except as specifically provided herein, this AGREEMENT may be modified or amended only in writing and with the prior written consent of both parties.
+Except as specifically provided herein, the AGREEMENT may be modified or amended only in writing and with the prior written consent of both Parties.

 5.5 Interpretation.
 The headings used herein are for reference.
 The terms of the AGREEMENT are set out in the text under the headings.
-This AGREEMENT shall be governed by the law of the State of California.
+The AGREEMENT shall be governed by the law of the State of California.

 5.6 Severability.
-If any provision of this AGREEMENT, or any portion thereof, is found by any court of competent jurisdiction to be unenforceable or invalid for any reason, such provision shall be severable and shall not in any way impair the enforceability of any other provision of this AGREEMENT.
+If any provision of the AGREEMENT, or any portion thereof, is found by any court of competent jurisdiction to be unenforceable or invalid for any reason, such provision shall be severable and shall not in any way impair the enforceability of any other provision of the AGREEMENT.

 5.7 Law Compliance.
-In providing the SOLID WASTE HANDLING SERVICES required by this AGREEMENT, CONTRACTOR shall observe and comply with all applicable federal, state and local laws, regulations and codes regarding the provision of the SOLID WASTE HANDLING SERVICES described herein, as such may be amended from time to time.
-A breach of this Paragraph shall constitute a major breach.
+In providing the SOLID WASTE HANDLING SERVICES required by the AGREEMENT, CONTRACTOR shall observe and comply with all applicable federal, state and local laws, regulations and codes regarding the provision of the SOLID WASTE HANDLING SERVICES described herein, as such may be amended from time to time, and shall adhere to best industry practices for SOLID WASTE HANDLING SERVICES.

 5.8 [Reserved]